Angela-Rene/Trees_in_NYC/README.md

-# Branching Toward Sustainability: Tree Density and Envirnmental Impact in NYC
+# Branching Toward Sustainability: Tree Density and Environmental Impact in NYC
 project to explore correlations involving trees in NYC